Type 1 Diabetes in Children: Emotional Issues

 There are also the added challenges of a teen learning to drive, playing competitive sports, and going on weekend trips.
 You are not with your teen every moment to make sure he or she is following the diabetes treatment.

 Your teen will have the normal rebellious tendencies of all teenagers.
-He or she will occasionally make mistakes.
+He or she will sometimes make mistakes.
 During these times, help your teen learn from the experience.
 Developing or having diabetes during the teenage years isn't easy.
 But your teen is at an excellent age to understand the disease and its treatment and to take over some of the responsibilities of his or her care.

 eMedicineHealth Medical Reference from Healthwise